Using TypeScript

 What does React Native + TypeScript look like

-You can provide an interface for a React Component's Props and State via React.Component<Props, State>
+You can provide an interface for a React Component's Props and State via React.Component<Props, State> which will provide type-checking and editor auto-completing when working with that component in JSX.

 // components/Hello.tsx